-The semiconductor equipment industry is highly cyclical.
+The solar and semiconductor equipment industries are highly cyclical.
 As such, demand for and the profitability of our products can change significantly from period to period as a result of numerous factors, including, but not limited to, changes in:

-- global and regional economic conditions; - · changes in capacity utilization and production volume of manufacturers of semiconductors, silicon wafers, solar cells and MEMS; - the shift of semiconductor production to Asia, where there often is increased price competition; and - the profitability and capital resources of those manufacturers.
+- global and regional economic conditions; - changes in capacity utilization and production volume of manufacturers of semiconductors, silicon wafers, solar cells and MEMS;

+- the shift of semiconductor production to Asia, where there often is increased price competition; and - the profitability and capital resources of those manufacturers.